 Cancer Biology, Genetics

-Dr. Lowe is also a member, Cancer Biology and Genetics Program, chairman of the Geoffrey Beene Cancer Research Center, and professor, Weill Cornell Graduate School of Medical Sciences.
+Dr. Lowe is also a member and chair of the Cancer Biology and Genetics Program at Memorial Sloan Kettering Cancer Center, chairman of the Geoffrey Beene Cancer Research Center, and professor, Weill Cornell Graduate School of Medical Sciences.

 For more than two decades, Scott Lowe has been exploring the genetic changes that sustain cancer cells.
 Mutations found in human tumors can hint at the cellular pathways that normally keep cancer in check, but the disease is complex: its cells migrate and evolve, and genetic alterations that are crucial in one context may have little effect in another.
 Lowe's goal is to turn genetic data into knowledge that can point the way toward new therapeutic approaches.

 Lowe has focused largely on the role of p53, the gene that is altered in human cancer cells more frequently than any other.
 The p53 protein provides crucial oversight to growing cells: stalling cell division or triggering a type of cell death known as apoptosis in times of stress, ensuring damaged cells do not pass genetic defects on to future generations of cells.
 Defects in p53 remove these restraints, increasing the likelihood of tumor formation.

 Lowe began investigating p53 as a graduate student at the Massachusetts Institute of Technology.
 His early studies revealed how p53 triggers cell death in response to DNA damage and how mutations in the gene can affect a tumor's response to treatment.